...

 Explore the Art of Low and Slow Cooking with an Instant-Read Meat Thermometer

-Since cavemen first discovered fire and cooked their kill on an open flame, humankind has been enjoying a whole new set of food and flavors through the art and science of cooking.
+Since cavemen first discovered fire and cooked their kills over an open flame, humankind has been enjoying a whole new set of foods and flavors through the art and science of cooking.
 Cooking is the application of heat to ingredients to trigger chemical and physical reactions.
-It makes food edible and safe for consumption but also unlocks flavors and increases its nutritional value.
+It makes food edible and safe to consume, while also unlocking flavors and increasing its nutritional value.

-Throughout history, humankind has come up with numerous cooking techniques.
+Throughout history, humankind has developed numerous cooking techniques.
 Each culture has its unique way of cooking and preparing food.
-But if there is one typical style of cooking that you can almost always find in any culture and custom around the world, it is the art of low and slow BBQ.
+But if there is one typical style of cooking that you can almost always find in any culture and custom around the world, it is the art of low-and-slow BBQ.

 What is low and slow BBQ?

-The low and slow barbecue cooking technique is precisely as its name suggests; it involves using low temperatures for cooking food (primarily different types of meats) over a long period.
+The low-and-slow barbecue cooking technique is, as its name suggests, a method of cooking food (primarily different types of meat) at low temperatures over a long period.
 The goal is to make the meat soft, tender, flavorful, and juicy.

-There are different ways to do low and slow cooking.
+There are different ways to do low-and-slow cooking.
 You can use a grill or smoker.
-The idea is to cook meat slowly over indirect heat.
+The idea is to simmer meat over indirect heat.
 This process allows all the connective tissues in the meat to thoroughly break down while the meat absorbs all the smoky flavor.
 It seems straightforward.
 Well, yes, it is a straightforward cooking process.
 But to get it right, you must equip yourself with the right tools.
-The instant-read meat thermometer is one of the essential tools for low and slow barbecue cooking.
+The instant-read meat thermometer is an essential tool for low-and-slow barbecue cooking.

-If you have done a bit of research into the art of barbecuing, or have been grilling meats for some time, then you know the importance of getting the right temperature for your proteins.
-The same idea goes for low and slow cooking.
+If you have done a bit of research into the art of barbecuing or have been grilling meats for some time, then you know the importance of getting the right temperature for your proteins.
+The same idea applies to low-and-slow cooking.

-Unless you cut the meat, it can be challenging to determine when it is fully cooked when cooking at low temperatures.
+Unless you cut the meat, it can be challenging to tell when it is fully cooked at low temperatures.
 No matter how experienced you are with the grill or smoker, you always risk overcooking or undercooking the meat when you don’t use a meat thermometer.
-An instant-read meat thermometer takes out the guesswork of slow cooking, as it lets you check the temperature of the meat without cutting through it, ensuring your precious proteins are cooked to perfection.
+An instant-read meat thermometer takes the guesswork out of slow cooking by letting you check the meat’s temperature without cutting into it, ensuring your precious proteins are cooked to perfection.

 First, before cooking, make sure your meat is at room temperature.
 This will ensure your meat cooks evenly.

-To check for the internal temperature, stick the tip of the thermometer into the thickest part of the meat.
-Make sure no part of the thermometer touches the bone or fat of your meat.
-Wait for a few seconds to get the internal temperature reading.
+To check the internal temperature, insert the thermometer tip into the thickest part of the meat.
+Make sure no part of the thermometer comes into contact with the bone or fat of your meat.
+Wait a few seconds for the internal temperature reading.
 The digits you are looking for depend on the type of protein (sometimes cut) you are cooking.

-Also, different styles of cooking require different internal temperatures.
+Also, different cooking styles require different internal temperatures.
 For medium-rare beef, for example, it should reach an internal temperature of 135°F or 145°F for medium.

 slow BBQ culinary project